hyuan12/web_forum/README.md

 ### an example of a difficult issue or bug and how you resolved

+We didn't know to properly handle errors and exceptions in Flask when just started learning.
+We define a custom exception class UserNotFoundException that we raise if the user does not exist in the database.
+We then catch this exception in the except block and return a custom error message to the user with a 404 status code.
+If there is a database error, we catch the SQLAlchemyError exception and log the error before returning a generic error message to the user with a 500 status code.

 ### a list of the four extensions you’ve chosen to implement